Fenix-A-I/Cement-Slab-Calculator/README.md

 Alexandr Iapara

 ## Requiremenets
-Python needs to be installed.
+Python needs to be installed to run the following program.

 ## Usage
 ```